 Here’s an interesting fact.
 Did you know that most people make decisions to believe in the Lord Jesus Christ during their teen years?
-Also, it’s during the teen years that most believers make decisions to serve the Lord in full time ministry.
+It’s also during those teen years that most believers make decisions to serve the Lord in full-time ministry.

-Of all the age groups in our society, teens are most susceptible to peer pressure.
+Of all the age groups in our society, teens are the most susceptible to peer pressure.
 No other age group cares more about what others their age think and believe.
-So, teenage Christians potentially have the greatest opportunity for reaching and impacting other teens – because they spend a lot of time together and know the struggles and issues that teens wrestle with.
+So, teenage Christians potentially have the greatest opportunity for reaching and impacting other teens – because they spend a lot of time together and know first hand the struggles and issues that teens face.

-A local pastor tells of a teenager at his church who is responsible for leading dozens of his friends to Christ.
-How does he accomplish this great ministry?
-Well, it’s actually pretty simple.
-He invites his friends from school to come to church with him.
-Many accept the invitation, begin attending regularly, and become involved in the many activities the church provides for the youth.
-This teen is a great missionary by simply bringing his friends to church and then letting the teachers and pastors take it from there.
-In explaining the young man’s amazing success at witnessing to his friends, the pastor says simply, “No one ever told him that witnessing was supposed to be hard!”
+A local pastor recalls a teenager at his church who was responsible for leading dozens of his friends to Christ.
+How did he accomplish this great ministry?
+Well, it was actually pretty simple.
+He invited his friends to church.
+Many accepted the invitation, began attending regularly, and became involved in the many activities the church provided for the youth.
+This teen was a great missionary by simply bringing his friends to church and letting the teachers and pastors take it from there.
+In explaining the young man’s amazing success at witnessing to his friends, the pastor said simply, “No one ever told him that witnessing was supposed to be hard!”

 There’s a song that says, “You’re the only Jesus some will ever see.”* Think about that for a moment.
 It’s a pretty sobering thought, isn’t it?
 Who do your friends see in you?